-John M. Piecuch, age 72, has been a member of our Board of Directors since the consummation of the Business Combination.
-Mr. Piecuch is a retired ex-Chief Executive Officer of several successful concrete construction companies, most recently serving as President and Chief Executive Officer of MMI Products, Inc., which, at the time, was the largest manufacturer of welded steel reinforcing products for concrete construction, from 2001 to 2006.
+John M. Piecuch, age 73, has been a member of our Board of Directors since December 2018.
+Mr. Piecuch is a retired ex-Chief Executive Officer of several successful cement and concrete manufacturing and construction companies, most recently serving as President and Chief Executive Officer of MMI Products, Inc., which, at the time, was the largest manufacturer of welded steel reinforcing products for concrete construction, from 2001 to 2006.
 From 1996 to 2001, Mr. Piecuch served as President and Chief Executive Officer of Lafarge Corporation, one of the largest construction materials companies in North America.
-He also served in various other positions with Lafarge Corporation and its parent entity, Lafarge S.A., from 1987 to 1996.
+He also served in various other senior executive positions with Lafarge Corporation and its parent entity, Lafarge S.A., from 1987 to 1996.
 From 1979 to 1986, Mr. Piecuch held various positions, including President of the Cement Division of National Gypsum Company.
-Mr. Piecuch currently serves as advisor and a director of JMP Construction Materials, LLC and currently serves as lead director of Brampton Brick Limited.
+Mr. Piecuch currently serves as advisor and a director of JMP Construction Materials, LLC.
 Previously, Mr. Piecuch served as a director of Brundage-Bone from 2011 to 2014, including as Chairman of its compensation committee and a member of its audit committee.
 He also served as non-Executive Chairman of U.S. Concrete, Inc. from 2009 to 2010.
 Mr. Piecuch holds an M.B.A. and B.S.B.A., both in Finance, from the University of Akron.